Structural Genomics Consortium

 The SGC (Structural Genomics Consortium) is a not-for-profit, public-private partnership that performs basic science of relevance to drug discovery.
 Our research is conducted at several sites around the world to produce reagents, proteins, antibodies, assays, and data that support exploration of the human genome.
 All material and intellectual output of the SGC is placed in the public domain for use without restriction.

 The first SGC laboratory to operate in the USA is located in the UNC Eshelman School of Pharmacy at UNC Chapel Hill (SGC-UNC).
-The SGC-UNC laboratories were opened in the Summer of 2015 by five scientists who were former employees of GlaxoSmithKline (GSK) in Research Triangle Park, NC.
-Generous support from the Eshelman Institute of Innovation and the University Cancer Research Fund were instrumental in the start-up of the SGC laboratory.
+The SGC-UNC laboratories were opened in the Summer of 2015 with generous support from the Eshelman Institute of Innovation and the University Cancer Research Fund.

-The scientific focus of the SGC-UNC is the chemical biology of protein kinases.
-Our scientists are working to create chemical inhibitors and screening assays to explore the biology of these proteins in human health and disease.
+The scientific focus of the SGC-UNC is the chemical biology of the dark proteome.
+Our scientists are working to create chemical inhibitors and screening assays to explore the biology of these understudied proteins from the human genome in health and disease.

 Scientists at the SGC-UNC are experts in medicinal chemistry, cell biology, and chemical biology.
-They are using these skills to develop small molecule inhibitors for dark kinases to be used in cells to reveal their biology.
+They are using these skills to develop small molecule inhibitors of dark proteins to be used in cells to reveal their biology.
 Two complementary approaches are being studied: 1.
-Creation of chemogenomic sets of kinase inhibitors to identify medically important kinases, and 2.
-Synthesis of high quality chemical probes for high priority dark kinases of therapeutic interest.
+Creation of chemogenomic sets to identify medically important but understudied members of druggable protein families, and 2.
+Synthesis of high quality chemical probes for high priority dark proteins of therapeutic interest.

 120 Mason Farm Road